You are here

 The holiday season and grief often go hand in hand.
 There may be an empty chair at the dining table or family traditions might not feel the same without your loved one.
 Sit with these reminders and the pain they bring, and be gentle with yourself.

-For those struggling with disordered eating/body image, this time of year can be challenging.
+For those struggling with disordered eating and/or body image, this time of year can be challenging.
 Make a game plan so you can manage your triggers, like fear foods or insensitive language from family.
 Think about where you could go or who you could reach out to for support.

 The holidays are often family-oriented, which is hard when you don't have a good relationship with yours.
 Remember, family is what you define it as & doesn't have to include actual relatives.
 Focus your energy on those who love/care about you & make your own traditions.